 The Investment Manager incorporates ESG data and sustainability information into the due diligence and investment process - as appropriate for its strategy and asset class - to identify and manage risks and opportunities in relation to the portfolio and/or underlying holding.
-Material ESG and

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. sustainability aspects are considered as factors alongside financial factors, in support of making better-informed investment decisions.
+Material ESG and sustainability aspects are considered as factors alongside financial factors, in support of making better-informed investment decisions.